Apple isn't the only casualty of China's slowdown

-SYDNEY (BLOOMBERG) - Apple Inc has become the latest and biggest corporate casualty from the pullback of the Chinese consumer.
+SYDNEY • Apple has become the latest and biggest corporate casualty of the pullback of the Chinese consumer.

-The smartphone maker, which pinned its reduced revenue outlook on a slowdown in the country, joins a growing list of companies struggling as a trade war with the US and an equity sell-off weigh on the world's second-largest economy.
+The smartphone maker, which pinned its reduced revenue outlook on a slowdown in the country, joins a growing list of companies struggling as a trade war with the United States and an equity sell-off weigh on the world's second-largest economy.

-Here are other prominent companies now finding it harder to sell everything from cars to takeaway coffee in China:
+Here are other prominent companies finding it harder to sell everything from cars to takeaway coffee in China.

 FEDEX